Super Troopers 2: Crowdsourcing

 On March 24, 2015, Broken Lizard announced that they had received studio permission to film the sequel, but had to locate production funding themselves.
 Due to this requirement, Broken Lizard initiated an Indiegogo crowdfunding campaign, asking for $2 million in contributions.
 For the campaign Broken Lizard teamed up with Fandango to offer tickets to the movie as a potential backer reward.
 Broken Lizard noted that they made this decision after noticing that many other crowdfunded films left backers feeling "ripped off" as they offered no financial compensation for them to see the movie in a theater.

-Just 14 hours after the funding window opened, Broken Lizard Industries had raised over 73% of necessary funds ($1,459,446).
+Just 14 hours after the funding window opened, Broken Lizard Industries had raised over 73% of the necessary funds ($1,459,446).
 The $2,000,000 funding goal was reached just 26 hours after the window opened but contributions continued to be added in force.
 Large ticket perks were offered as incentives to get this funding including tickets to a real beerfest in Chicago, a producer title in the credits ($10,000), a "director" listing ($12,500), a speaking actor role ($10,000), a trip to the ballpark with the five main actors ($15,000), and even the patrol car that will be used in the filming of the movie ($35,000) were all sold out within 12 hours of funding.
-This project is also, as of March 2016, #38 on the list of highest funded crowdfunding projects and is the #7 largest successfully-completed Indiegogo project; its campaign was completed on April 24.
+This project is also, as of March 2016, #38 on the list of highest funded crowdfunding projects and is the #7 largest successfully completed Indiegogo project; its campaign was completed on April 24.
 The campaign raised $4.7 million for the film, and Fox Searchlight Pictures was scheduled to release the film.

 Filming

 On top of the raised $4.7 million, Chandrasekhar was able to collect $8 million more in private financing, and received a $2.8 million tax rebate from Massachusetts, bringing the entire production budget of the film to $13.5 million.
-Principal photography on the film began in the Ware, Massachusetts area on October 23, 2015.
+Test filming began on October 23, 2015.
 On a Funemployment Radio episode May 26, 2016, Jay Chandrasekhar confirmed that a small test segment of the film has been shot.
 In September 2016, it was announced that Emmanuelle Chriqui, Tyler Labine, Lynda Carter, Rob Lowe, Will Sasso, and Hayes MacArthur joined the cast.
+Principal photography began in the Ware, Massachusetts area on September 7, 2016, and ended on October 3, 2016.

 On August 2, 2017, Broken Lizard announced, via their website, that they had finished post-production on the film.